common-good/cgpay/README.md

 3. Submit a pull request from your feature branch to `develop`, and have it reviewed.
 4. When the pull request is approved and merged into `develop`, test the application on the [test site](#deploying).
-5. When a new release is ready for deployment, merge the `develop` branch into `master`.
+5. When a new release is ready for deployment, merge the `develop` branch into `main`.

 ## Unit Testing